-NEW YORK (AP) -- A strong report on housing and good quarterly earnings from several major companies helped the stock market rebound after its worst day of the year.
+NEW YORK (AP) -- Strong housing and earnings reports helped stocks rebound from their worst day of the year.

-Home construction at an annual rate exceeded 1 million last month for the first time since June 2008.
-Robust earnings from companies that included Coca-Cola and W.W.
-Grainger also propelled the market higher.
+Home construction topped 1 million last month, the highest level since June 2008.
+Robust earnings from companies including Coca-Cola also propelled the market higher.

-Monday's market decline was the biggest since November 7, the day after Election Day.
-Worries about an economic slowdown in China led to a drop in the price of oil, copper, and other commodities, causing mining and energy stocks to fall.
+That run-up was interrupted Monday when stocks had their biggest decline since November.
+Worries about an economic slowdown in China led to a drop in prices for oil, copper, and other commodities, causing mining and energy stocks to fall.
 The rally had already slowed earlier this month after reports of weak hiring and retail sales suggested that the economy was cooling off.